ropensci/rOPTRAM/README.md

 - Prepare a dataframe of NDVI and STR values for all pixels from all images;
 - Calculate the trapezoid wet and dry regression lines, and save coefficients to a CSV file.
-Returns: the set of four coefficients: wet slope, wet intercept, dry slope, and dry intercept.
+Returns: RMSE values of the fitted regression lines of the trapezoid.

 #### optram_acquire_s2()